orientechnologies/orientdb-docs/sql/SQL-Syntax.md

 ### Math + Assign operators

-- **`+=`  (add and assign)**: adds right operand to left operand and assigns the value to the left operand.
+- **`+=`  (add and assign)** (support will come after 3.0 M1): adds right operand to left operand and assigns the value to the left operand.
 Returns the final value of the left operand.
 If one of the operands is not a number, then this operator acts as a `concatenate string values and assign`
-- **`-=`  (subtract and assign)**: subtracts right operand from left operand and assigns the value to the left operand.
+- **`-=`  (subtract and assign)** (support will come after 3.0 M1): subtracts right operand from left operand and assigns the value to the left operand.
 Returns the final value of the left operand
-- **`*=`  (multiply and assign)**: multiplies left operand and right operand and assigns the value to the left operand.
+- **`*=`  (multiply and assign)** (support will come after 3.0 M1): multiplies left operand and right operand and assigns the value to the left operand.
 Returns the final value of the left operand
-- **`/=`  (divide and assign)**: divides left operand by right operand and assigns the value to the left operand.
+- **`/=`  (divide and assign)** (support will come after 3.0 M1): divides left operand by right operand and assigns the value to the left operand.
 Returns the final value of the left operand
-- **`%=`  (modulo and assign)**: calculates left operand modulo right operand and assigns the value to the left operand.
+- **`%=`  (modulo and assign)** (support will come after 3.0 M1): calculates left operand modulo right operand and assigns the value to the left operand.
 Returns the final value of the left operand

-### Array concatenation
+### Array concatenation (support will come after 3.0 M1)

 The `||` operator concatenates two arrays.